 They have athletic fields, a basketball court, fishing, tennis courts, walking paths, a pavilion, picnic tables and more.

-New River
+2. New River

-The best way to see manatees is to get out onto the waters of the New River.
 I’d recommend joining a sailing tour along New River for the best chance of seeing a manatee.

 During the sailing tour, you’ll be taken out onto the estuary, you can either relax on the boat or you can jump into the water for a swim or snorkel.